 - Call of the Wild is a cooldown that Ferocity pets can talent into.
 It gives both you and your pet 10% more AP for 20 seconds.

 Hunters have several important utility spells in their arsenal that enable them to do things that other classes cannot.

 - Misdirection requires that you target a friendly player or your pet to use.
-Places a 30 second buff on you, and will last for your next 3 shots.
-For those 3 shots, all threat you generate is given to your initial friendly target instead.
-The best ability to use this with is Distracting Shot, as it generates the most threat out of any shot.
+It places a 30 second buff on you, and will last for 4 seconds once you attack something.
+For those 4 seconds, all threat you generate is given to your initial friendly target instead.

 - Concussive Shot could be considered a core rotational ability due to how much you will use it.
 It is an instant shot that slows the enemy target by 50% for 4 seconds.
 This is very useful when kiting in PvE and PvP.